nbering/nicholasbering-ca/_posts/2016-10-08-angular-i-love-you.md

 Specifically, I found myself writing a lot of extra code to handle state transitions related to changes in the data model after Ajax requests completed.

-I was trying to keep things simple by not using AngularJS, but in reality I think I could have saved myself hours of development time and left a more maintanable project if I had used a more structured framework.
+I was trying to keep things simple by not using AngularJS, but in reality I think I could have saved myself hours of development time and left a more maintainable project if I had used a more structured framework.
 Did I need AngularJS to do that?
 Maybe not.
 But Angular's structural pattern generally helps developers "fall into the pit of success."

 ## Awesome Community